arijitgupta42/arijitgupta42/README.md

 ### Hi there 👋

-I'm a second year Electronics and Instrumentation undergrad at BITS Goa.
-I've been coding for a long time and nothing brings me more joy than writing a piece of code that works flawlessly.

 I'm a student developer and my fields of interest are Machine Learning and Artficial Intelligence.

+- 🔭 I’m currently working on topics related to Natural Language Processing

+- 📫 How to reach me: Feel free to drop a mail for any sort of collaborations

-If I'm not doing a project then I love to listen to music, play video games and read books.
+- ⚡ If I'm not doing a project then I love to listen to music, play video games and read books.
 I know how to play the drums and happen to be very good at it.

-- 🔭 I’m currently working on Natural Language Processing
+- 💬 I'm knowledgable in PyTorch, Tensorflow and ReactJS

 <!--
 **arijitgupta42/arijitgupta42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.